City of Yes Can Help NYC’s Housing Crisis, But Other Solutions Must Also Be Prioritized

 October 22, 2024

-On Tuesday, October 22, Policy and Advocacy Associate Juan Diaz submitted testimony to the City Council Subcommittee on Zoning and Franchises for and Oversight Hearing on the City of Yes Housing Opportunity Proposal.
+On Tuesday, October 22, Policy and Advocacy Associate Juan Diaz submitted testimony to the City Council Subcommittee on Zoning and Franchises for an Oversight Hearing on the City of Yes Housing Opportunity Proposal.
 On behalf of CCC, the testimony acknowledges opportunities to address housing insecurity for NYC’s families through City of Yes with necessary increases in supply and zoning flexibility, but also recognizes that there are other solutions to housing insecurity that must be similarly prioritized to expedite housing placement for families experiencing homelessness and prevent homelessness altogether.

 Read the Testimony Below